NGWPC/ngen-forcing/coastal/calib/README.md

 Note that the Slurm job must be submitted from the ngen-forcing/coastal/calib folder.

+# Script Usage (with Singularity container)
+Update the SLURM settings and environmental variables between lines 1 and 50 in the main driver script for Singularity containers, sing_run.bash.
+Lines 3 to 7 are the Slurm job setting.
+Lines 8 to 50 are the environmental variable setting for the calibration run.
+See the comments for the explanation of each variable.
+Not that the the variables NODES and NCORES must match with the SLURM job settings defined in lines 3 to 7.

 #### Examples ####

+Without a Singularity container:

 cd ngen-forcing/coastal/calib
 sbatch run_coastal_workflow.bash

 To check the job status, run the 'squeue' command.
 To cancel the job, issue the 'scancel <jobid>' command.

+With a Singularity container:
+sbatch ngen-forcing/coastal/calib/sing_run.bash

+# Download scripts:
+download_nwm_ana_archived_chout.bash : download the archived NWM AnA cycle streamfloww data for a given time period and domain.
+It takes three arguments, start date, end date and a domain name.
+The dates are in the formation of 'YYYYMMDD' and the domain name is one of hawaii, puertorico, atlgulf and pacific.
+#### Examples ####
+./download_nwm_ana_archived_chout.bash 20240401 20240405 hawaii
+The downloaded files will be saved in the current directory.

+download_nwm_ana_archived_forcing.bash : download the archived NWM AnA cycle forcing data for a given time period and domain.
+It takes three arguments, start date, end date and a domain name.
+The dates are in the formation of 'YYYYMMDD' and the domain name is one of hawaii, puertorico, atlgulf and pacific.
+#### Examples ####
+./download_nwm_ana_archived_forcing.bash 20240401 20240405 hawaii
+The downloaded files will be saved in the current directory. download_nwm_ana_archived_forcing.bash

+download_stofs.bash : download the archived STOFS data for a given time period.
+It takes two arguments, start date and end date.
+The dates are in the formation of 'YYYYMMDD'.
+#### Examples ####
+./download_stofs.bash 20240401 20240405
+The downloaded files will be saved in the subdirectory of current directory with an pattern of 'stofs_YYYYMMDD' as the subdirectory name.